25 March 2025

 Our operating model draws attention to these activities, ensuring the health of the SIEM, allowing it to meet with business objectives and demonstrate the value it should have always provided.

 Without clear strategy and action against each of these pillars, a SIEM platform starts break down.
+An operating model mitigates against the following problems:

 People & Process